Modifications and Extensions

 No-cost Extensions (NCE)

-Many federal grants are issued under the Research Terms and Conditions.
-These grants generally include an option to extend the end date of a project for up to one year without requesting the sponsor's approval.
-Penn State is always required to notify the sponsor prior to exercising this option.
-The Project Extension Notification (PEN) form includes instructions on how to submit such notifications.
-Your assigned Research Administrator can help you complete this form.
-(A copy of the completed form should be forwarded to OSP for inclusion in the contract file, along with a copy the PEN Transmittal Memo.)
+Many federal grants are issued under the Research Terms and Conditions (RTCs) as published on the NSF website.
+These grants generally include an option to extend the end date of a project for up to one year without requesting the sponsor’s approval.
+Penn State is required to notify the sponsor prior to exercising this option.
+The RTC Appendix A Prior Approval Matrix is a good reference document on which agencies utilize this option under § 200.308 Revision of budget and program plans (e)(2):

 In almost all other cases, it will be necessary to receive the sponsor's prior written approval before extending the end date of a project.
 Many sponsors will not accept a request for an extension unless it is submitted by an authorized organizational official.
-Your assigned Research Administrator can help you prepare an appropriate request.
+The assigned College Research Office Administrator can help you prepare an appropriate request based on the terms and conditions of the specific award.
 A copy of this request should be forwarded to OSP for inclusion in the contract file.

 Budget Revisions